Estate agent or Purplebricks: Which should I choose?

 Look no further for the pros and cons of an estate agent, as we have them all listed here for you:

-- No sale no fee - Estate agents take commission based on the sold price, meaning they take their fees after completion.
-This means if your property doesn’t sell with a local estate agent, you don’t have to pay any fees
+Estate agents take commission based on the sold price, meaning they take their fees after completion.
+This means if your property doesn’t sell with a local estate agent, you don’t have to pay any fees.

-- Strict contracts - An estate agent contract can be very strict, with some terms stating that even if you find yourself a buyer, or go to another estate agent who finds you a buyer, that you still owe the first estate agent a commission fee
+An estate agent contract can be very strict, with some terms stating that even if you find yourself a buyer, or go to another estate agent who finds you a buyer, that you still owe the first estate agent a commission fee.

 To follow on from the above, when deciding estate agent or Purplebricks, you will also need to know the good and the bad about Purplebricks, which we’ve got listed for you right here: